vanderbilt-redcap/plugin-fhir-session-viewer/README.md

 To inspect the content of a session:

-* install the attached plugin (view-fhir-session.php) in your REDCap instance
+* install the plugin in your REDCap instance
 * visit the plugin page (e.g., https://redcap.test/plugins/view-fhir-session)
 * select the session from the dropdown menu or type the session_id in the input field click on "View"